-Navigating the World of Political Yard Signs:
+Navigating the World of Political Yard Signs

-Getting Out the Vote
+Getting Out the Vote!

-Sign Posting Conundrums
+Election Season Sign Posting Conundrums

 Many factors play into this decision, including whether the leaseholder has exclusive use of the yard, there is a clause in the rental contract specifying the rights of the occupant and the owner, or whether political signs are prohibited.
 Before posting election signs, be aware of the regulations specified in your lease.
-Additionally, homeowners’ associations (HOA’s), which are private property, are allowed to set regulations regarding whether political signs are permitted in homeowners’ yards.
+Additionally, homeowners’ associations (HOA’s), which are considered private property, are allowed to set regulations regarding whether political signs are permitted in homeowners’ yards.

 Public areas, on the other hand, require a bit more consideration and proper planning to avoid costly fines and having signs permanently removed.
 There are usually rules regulating – or barring – the posting of political signs.
 For example, restrictions may limit where signs can be placed, for example not near traffic lights or signs, easements along roadways, or between private properties.
 Be sure to check with your local jurisdiction for the latest guidelines.

 Removing political signs not located on your property will likely be considered as trespassing, theft, or property damage (all of which are illegal), and may result in a misdemeanor charge against the individual(s) who remove them.
 If you think political signs should not be posted in a specific public venue, it is best to contact local authorities and leave the decision (and sign removal) to them.

 Each state has specific laws on electioneering boundaries that require polling places to remain campaign free on Election Day and creates buffer zones where political signs and other campaigning practices are prohibited.